mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 ## Fast5 Files - A Little History

-Oxford Nanopore are very bad at releasing official definitions of file formats and, unfortunately there is therefore significant guess work and exploration required to work out where all the data is.
+Oxford Nanopore are very bad at releasing official definitions of file formats and there is consequently a significant amount of guess work and exploration required to work out where all the data is.

 Most of the early ONT data was released from the SQK-MAP-005 kits - this includes [the MARC data](http://f1000research.com/articles/4-1075/v1), [Mick's B fragilis dataset](http://gigadb.org/dataset/100177) and [Nick Loman's first E coli dataset](http://gigadb.org/dataset/100102).
 These data were encoded in what can be best described as FAST5 v.1.0 (ONT don't actually assign version numbers!)